Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/weiner-pleads-guilty.md

 +++
-categories = "Blog ,Criminal Law, Federal Crime ,Sexual Assault" date = 2022-11-10T18:30:00Z pfd_file = ""
+categories = "Blog "
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "Former Rep. Anthony Weiner has pleaded guilty of charges that he transferred obscene material to a minor.
 Weiner will now be required to register as a sex offender.
 Anthony Weiner Has Pleaded Guilty As Weiner, 52, made an emotional statement, he also mentioned he has been seeking treatment.
-“I accept full responsibility for my conduct. " title = "Weiner Pleads Guilty" url = "/blog/weiner-pleads-guilty/"
+“I accept full responsibility for my conduct. " tags = ["Criminal Law", "Federal Crime ", "Sexual Assault"] title = "Weiner Pleads Guilty" url = "/blog/weiner-pleads-guilty/"